mateusrodriguesxyz/swift-book/Sources/TSPL/TSPL.docc/LanguageGuide/Initialization.md

 }
 let beetsQuestion = SurveyQuestion(text: "How about beets?") beetsQuestion.ask()
-// Prints "How about beets?"
+// Imprime "How about beets?"
 beetsQuestion.response = "I also like beets.
 (But not with cheese.)"
 ```